axvcobb/scrape-and-notify/README.md

 # scrape-and-notify

 ## Overview
-Just a simple Python script that scrapes a certain webpage and if the specified string is found on said webpage, it fires off a Twilio text and triggers a Mailchimp email.
+Just a simple Python script that scrapes a given webpage and searches for a specified string.
+If the string is found on said webpage, it fires off a Twilio text and triggers a Mailchimp email.

 ## Example config.py
 ```